 Tiny details (the slit in the neckline) that transform even the simplest designs.

-Shirts are a big part of Cécile’s summer wardrobe.
-She wears shirts stolen from her dad’s wardrobe and tied at the waist and finished with the sleeves turned up just so.
+She is a tomboy, a sensuous tomboy.
+Shirts, men’s shirts to be more exact, are the essential piece of Cécile’s summer wardrobe.
+She wears shirts stolen from her dad’s wardrobe (a hint at her ties with her father whom she doesn’t want to let go of) tied at the waist and finished with the sleeves turned up just so.
 She has a passion for denim shirts.
 She pairs them with colourful one-piece bathing suits, bare feet and her short hair cut, so carefree, so coastal living, but still so individual.
-Her wardrobe is completed with Breton tops, boat-neck tops, cropped trousers, shorts slit on the side, white ballerina shoes and flat sandals, and baskets for handbags long before Jane Birkin made her debut in La Piscine (1969).
+Her wardrobe is completed with Breton and gingham tops, boat-neck tops, cropped trousers, shorts slit on the side, white ballerina shoes and flat sandals, and wicker baskets for handbags long before Jane Birkin made her debut in La Piscine (1969).
 There’s an evening gown too, a floral printed white dress with full skirt, clearly another creation of Givenchy’s.
-I will however have to think about what Truffaut said: “If Preminger were making Bonjour Tristesse today (ed. note: 1978 was the year when Truffaut’s book was published), he’d probably have Yves Saint Laurent do the costumes.”
+I remained intrigued however about what Truffaut said: “If Preminger were making Bonjour Tristesse today (ed. note: 1958 was the year the film was released, 1978 was the year when Truffaut’s book was published), he’d probably have Yves Saint Laurent do the costumes.”